 Meet Helen (Pacific white-sided dolphin)

 Helen was born wild and free in the waters off Japan.
-She’s now held by SeaWorld in Texas, having been moved there from Vancouver Aquarium when Canada outlawed whale and dolphin captivity.
+She died at SeaWorld in Texas in 2022, having been moved there from Vancouver Aquarium when Canada outlawed whale and dolphin captivity.
 She was the only one left after her last tank mate, a false killer whale named Chester, died of what’s thought to have been a bacterial disease.
 We don't think TUI sells tickets to SeaWorld in Texas but they do support other SeaWorld parks.

 Meet Skyla (orca)

 Years in captivity: 17 - her whole life